bsc-dd/hecuba/hecuba_core/src/api/README.md

 Executing your application
 --------------------------
-After defining any environment variable to configure Hecuba to contact with an already running Cassandra instance, you may execute your application:
+After defining environment variables to configure Hecuba (at least CONTACT_NAMES to contact with an already running Cassandra instance), you may execute your application:

 ```
     $ ./apitest